qkevinto/patternlab-node/README.md

 ### Command Line Interface

-The following are grunt task arguments you may execute:
+The following are gulp task arguments you may execute:

 ##### `gulp lab`
 Patternlab runs the full builder, compiling patterns, and constructing the front-end site.
 This is the default task.